Why Do Prestige-Horror Trailers Keep Lying to Us?

 Horror is one of the surest bets for getting people into theaters — but only if the marketing machine is working correctly.
 It Follows, from 2014, gets a lot of credit for kicking off the current prestige-horror boom, but as a meta-commentary on horror tropes, it had a classic hook; last summer’s Lights Out and Don’t Breathe were jump-scare movies that were easy to sell; this winter’s Split and Get Out had savvy trailers that properly showcased their offbeat natures.
 But many of today’s best indie horror films don’t fit neatly into the “rising action, jump scare, rinse, repeat” model.
 What’s a studio to do?
 Cutting together duplicitous trailers to bait a broader audience into seeing these very good movies seems like the best of a lot of bad options.

 Increasingly, it’s not just prestige-horror films that are being marketed like traditional horror films; movies that aren’t even thrillers are, too.
 Based on the trailers for Sofia Coppola’s The Beguiled, audiences may think they’re in store for a high-camp Civil War tale about a gaggle of women who violently clap back against the single man in their midst.
 But according to reviews from Cannes, the film is more Virgin Suicides than Audition; viewers hoping for a misandry-fueled bloodbath will be left unfulfilled.
 Similarly, the new adaptation of Daphne du Maurier’s My Cousin Rachel teases psychosexual intrigue in the genteel English countryside, when the movie’s actually a satisfying character drama.
-And based on the trailers for The Bad Batch, you’d be justified expecting a dystopian revenge thriller with cannibals and amazing music queues.
+And based on the trailers for The Bad Batch, you’d be justified expecting a dystopian revenge thriller with cannibals and amazing music cues.
 If you buy a ticket, you’ll get the music, but you’ll also get a long, slow acid trip through a desert.
 The plan has been working — audiences are excited for these movies.
 But will they still be excited when the movie’s over?

 Horror’s boom times will lift all boats.
 The success of Split and Get Out frees up funding for more idiosyncratic projects like The Witch.
 But the spirit of those smaller movies are often at odds with cut-and-paste marketing campaigns.
 That fans can look forward to more experimental, adventurous horror movies is a good thing, but until studios get better at selling them, it also means they can expect more of these deceptive trailers.
 Until that day comes, be prepared to go into a lot more movies with an open mind.
 You truly don’t know what you’ll find after the opening credits roll.